Populism in the United States: Andrew Jackson

-Populist Party in 1890s
+The People's Party and William Jennings Bryan

-The People's Party, also known as the Populist Party or simply the Populists, was a left-wing agrarian populist political party in the United States in the late 19th century.
-The Populist Party emerged in the early 1890s as an important force in the Southern and Western United States, but collapsed after it nominated Democrat William Jennings Bryan in the 1896 United States presidential election.
-A small faction of the party continued to operate into the first decade of the 20th century, but never matched the popularity of the party in the early 1890s.
+The People's Party, also known as the Populist Party or simply the Populists, was a left-wing populist and agrarian political party in the United States in the late 19th century.
+The Populist Party emerged in the early 1890s as an important force in the Southern and Western United States but fell apart after it nominated William Jennings Bryan as the Democratic Party nominee in the 1896 U.S. presidential election.
+A small faction of the party continued to operate into the first decade of the 20th century but never matched the popularity of the party in the early 1890s.
 The Populist Party's roots lay in the Farmers' Alliance, an agrarian movement that promoted economic action during the Gilded Age, as well as the Greenback Party, an earlier third party that had advocated fiat money.
-The success of Farmers' Alliance candidates in the 1890 elections, along with the conservatism of both major parties, encouraged Farmers' Alliance leaders to establish a full-fledged third party before the 1892 elections.
+The success of Farmers' Alliance candidates in the 1890 U.S. elections, along with the conservatism of both major parties, encouraged Farmers' Alliance leaders to establish a full-fledged third party before the 1892 U.S. elections.
 The Ocala Demands laid out the Populist platform: collective bargaining, federal regulation of railroad rates, an expansionary monetary policy, and a Sub-Treasury Plan that required the establishment of federally controlled warehouses to aid farmers.
 Other Populist-endorsed measures included bimetallism, a graduated income tax, direct election of Senators, a shorter workweek, and the establishment of a postal savings system.
 These measures were collectively designed to curb the influence of monopolistic corporate and financial interests and empower small businesses, farmers and laborers.